Company Details

 Third-Party Assistance in Most Recent Incident: The third-party assistance involved in the most recent incident was Experian.

-Most Sensitive Data Compromised: The most sensitive data compromised in a breach were Addresses, Social Security Numbers, Health Insurance Information, Patient Information, Medical Record Numbers, Dates of Birth, Diagnostic and Treatment Information, Treatment Information, Diagnoses, Dates of Service and Names.
+Most Sensitive Data Compromised: The most sensitive data compromised in a breach were Social Security Numbers, Dates of Service, Dates of Birth, Patient Information, Health Insurance Information, Treatment Information, Medical Record Numbers, Names, Diagnostic and Treatment Information, Diagnoses and Addresses.

 Number of Records Exposed in Most Significant Breach: The number of records exposed in the most significant breach was 1.4K.

-Most Recent Source: The most recent source of information about an incident are Maine Office of the Attorney General and U.S. Department of Health and Human Services.
+Most Recent Source: The most recent source of information about an incident are U.S. Department of Health and Human Services and Maine Office of the Attorney General.

 Most Recent Customer Advisory: The most recent customer advisory issued was an Notification Letters.